notangelmario/markdownc/README.md

 # markdownc

-This is just a simple exercise project to learn more about C. This compiles markdown files and outputs them in HTML format.
+This is a simple CLI tool to convert Markdown files to HTML.
+This was made for personal use.

-For now, only compatibility with Linux systems.
+This tool is compatible with Linux only.